 Give us the basic rundown of the build.

-The tall wall is 12 feet high and the lower wall is 8 foot with a shed style roof.
+The tall wall is 12 feet high and the lower wall is 8 feet with a shed style roof.
 At the moment there is no bathroom or kitchen, but I am planning on building an off grid composting toilet/shower next to it this spring.

 How much experience woodworking did you have prior to the cabin build?